-This third edition of the rankings will introduce significant updates to the original methodology assumed since the launch in 2021.
-This update aligns the rankings with the revamped WUR 2024 methodology, ensuring that they continue to reflect the outputs of the diverse range of research-intensive universities across the world, now and in the future.
-Notably, we are introducing a wider range of bibliometric measures, improving international metrics, and expanding the role for knowledge transfer.
+This fourth edition of the rankings still includes significant updates to the original methodology.
+Last year's update aligned the rankings with the revamped WUR 2024 methodology, ensuring that they continue to reflect the outputs of the diverse range of research-intensive universities across the world, now and in the future.
+Notably, we introduced a wider range of bibliometric measures, improving international metrics, and expanding the role for knowledge transfer.

-The Arab University Rankings 2022 are published in November 2023.
+The Arab University Rankings 2024 are published in December 2024.

-We have moved from 16 to 20 carefully calibrated performance indicators to provide the most comprehensive and balanced comparisons, trusted by students, academics, university leaders, industry and governments.
+The Arab University Rankings are composed of 20 carefully calibrated performance indicators to provide the most comprehensive and balanced comparisons, trusted by students, academics, university leaders, industry and governments.
 The performance indicators are still grouped into five areas: